miya-w/CheatSheet--AWS-CertifiedCloudPractitioner/README.md

 | Service Quotas                  | Notifies you when you’re close to service quota threshold |

 [Back to the top](#table-of-contents)

+# Well-Architected Framework: 6 Pillars

+1. **Operational Excellence**
+   - Includes the ability to run and monitor systems to deliver business value and to continually improve supporting processes and procedures.

+2. **Security**
+   - Includes the ability to protect information, systems, and assets while delivering business value through risk assessments and mitigation strategies.

+3. **Reliability**
+   - The ability of a system to recover from infrastructure or service disruptions, dynamically acquire computing resources to meet demand, and mitigate disruptions such as misconfigurations or transient network issues.

+4. **Performance Efficiency**
+   - Includes the ability to use computing resources efficiently to meet system requirements, and to maintain that efficiency as demand changes and technologies evolve.

+5. **Cost Optimization**
+   - Includes the ability to run systems to deliver business value at the lowest price point.

+6. **Sustainability**
+   - The sustainability pillar focuses on minimizing the environmental impacts of running cloud workloads.

 ###  AWS Basic, Developer, Business, and Enterprise support plans